 Representation of IFM Investors in the sale by competitive auction of Essential Power, a 1,767 net MW power generation portfolio with facilities throughout the Mid-Atlantic and New England, to The Carlyle Group for an undisclosed amount.

 Representation of Global Infrastructure Partners on its agreement to acquire Medallion Gathering & Processing, LLC (Medallion), the owner of the largest, privately held crude oil transportation system in the Midland Basin of West Texas.
 GIP acquired Medallion from sellers The Energy & Minerals Group and Laredo Petroleum, Inc. (NYSE: LPI) for a cash purchase price of US$1.825 billion plus additional cash consideration that is linked to GIP's realized profits at exit.
 White & Case also advised GIP on the US$725 million of stapled debt financing provided by Jefferies LLC.

 Macquarie Infrastructure Partners – Waste Industries Sale

 Representation of Macquarie Infrastructure Partners on the structuring of the competitive auction and subsequent sale of Waste Industries to an investor group comprising funds controlled by HPS Investment Partners, LLC and Equity Group Investments.
-Existing shareholders including the founders of Waste Industries and senior management also participated in the sale and purchase and will retain a portion of their investment in Waste Industries.
 Waste Industries is a regional provider of nonhazardous solid waste collection, transfer, recycling, and disposal services, which operates in North Carolina, South Carolina, Georgia, Tennessee, Virginia, Maryland, and Delaware.